sobester/ADRpy/README.md

 print("\nLiftoff speed (KEAS):", co.mps2kts(liftoffspeed_mpseas))
 ```

+You should see the following output:

+    Required T/W and V_liftoff under MIL-HDBK-310 conditions:

+    T/W (std. day, SL, static thrust): [ 0.19618164  0.2710746   0.34472518  0.41715311]

+    Liftoff speed (KEAS): [  96.99203483  118.79049722  137.1674511   153.35787248]

 A complete example: wing/powerplant sizing for a single engine prop
 -------------------------------------------------------------------

-[View the single engine prop example as a Jupyter notebook on nbviewer](https://nbviewer.jupyter.org/github/sobester/ADRpy/blob/master/docs/ADRpy/single_engine_prop_power_requirements.ipynb) (click on the binder icon in the top right corner for of the nbviewer page for an editable, 'live', online version of the notebook).
+[View the single engine prop example as a Jupyter notebook on nbviewer](https://nbviewer.jupyter.org/github/sobester/ADRpy/blob/master/docs/ADRpy/single_engine_prop_power_requirements.ipynb) (click on the binder icon in the top right corner for of the nbviewer page for an editable, 'live', online version of the notebook; click download to grab your own copy of the notebook - note
+that your browser may just render it as raw text, which you have to copy and paste into a blank document
+and save it as an ipynb).